ivorking/apractice/README.md

 ## Notes on solution

 - optimised and tested on Chrome browser (current version)
-- used fixed width layout as starting point as requirement was for an "identical" reproduction (would have been more efficient/quicker to use a liquid layout based on percentages, but this quickly distorts on browser resizing)
+- used fixed width layout as starting point as requirement was for an "identical" reproduction (would have been more efficient/quicker to use a liquid responsive layout based on percentages, but this  distorts positioning on browser resizing)
 - aimed for pixel by pixel accuracy, but generally error margin of 1px

 ## Additional features